Charllo/Chat/README.md

 ---

+# Credits

+ + Thanks to @Cutwell for the fancy graphic stuff in client.pyw

+---

 # Notes

  + The server and client are .pyw files.
 This means that the console window will not open, just the tkinter GUI